Jabagh97/QLite/README.md

 Queue Management System (QLite)

-This system is designed to manage queues within a local network environment, providing efficient organization and handling of various tasks.
-Below, you'll find a detailed overview of the components included in this repository.
+QLite is an advanced Queue Management System designed to streamline and optimize the organization and handling of queues within local network environments.
+This comprehensive system ensures efficient management and coordination of tasks, providing a seamless operational experience.
+This repository houses all the necessary components that make up the QLite system, each meticulously designed to work in harmony.

+🌟 Highlight: Dynamic Kiosk UI Designer in the Admin Portal The Admin Portal features an innovative Designer Tool that allows users to dynamically design and customize the UI of their kiosks.
+This powerful tool unlocks unparalleled flexibility, enabling administrators to tailor the user interface to meet specific needs and preferences, enhancing the overall user experience.

-Components
+Components Overview:
 1. ASP.NET Core API
-The core component of this system is the ASP.NET Core API.
-It serves as the communication hub for the various applications within the system.
-The API utilizes a local portable SQLite database to handle CRUD operations, ensuring data integrity and reliability.
-Additionally, it manages WebSocket SignalR communication between the applications, facilitating real-time updates and notifications.
+The backbone of QLite, this API facilitates communication across the system's applications.
+It leverages a local SQLite database for reliable CRUD operations and uses WebSocket SignalR for real-time updates and notifications.

-Technical Details:
+Technologies Used:

-ASP.NET Core: Utilized for building the API.
+ASP.NET Core: For API construction.
-SQLite Database: Used as the local database for storing data.
+SQLite Database: Local storage solution.
-WebSocket SignalR: Employed for establishing real-time communication between applications.
+WebSocket SignalR: Real-time communication.
 2. Authentication Server
-To ensure secure access to the system, an authentication server is implemented using OpenID and Identity Server.
-This server handles user authentication, login, logout, and user management functionalities.
-Similar to the API, it also utilizes a local SQLite database for storing user information securely.
+A secure authentication server employing OpenID and Identity Server for robust user management and security protocols, backed by a SQLite database for user data storage.

-Technical Details:

-OpenID: Used for authentication and authorization.
+Technologies Used:
-Identity Server: Implemented for user management and authentication.
+OpenID & Identity Server: Authentication and user management.
-SQLite Database: Employed to store user information securely.
+SQLite Database: Secure user information storage.
 3. ASP.NET MVC Kiosk App
-The Kiosk App provides an intuitive interface for users to interact with the system.
-Users can print tickets, select services, and perform other actions.
-This application communicates with the Desk App via WebSocket SignalR to inform about newly created tickets, ensuring seamless coordination between different parts of the system.

-Technical Details:
+An intuitive user interface allowing interactions such as ticket printing and service selection, integrated with WebSocket SignalR for instant ticket update communications.

+Technologies Used:
-ASP.NET MVC: Utilized to build the Kiosk App.
+ASP.NET MVC: Application framework.
-WebSocket SignalR: Used for real-time communication with the Desk App.
+WebSocket SignalR: Syncs with the Desk App in real time.
 4. ASP.NET Desk App
-The Desk App serves as the interface for staff members to manage the queue efficiently.
-Staff can view waiting tickets, call, park, transfer tickets, leave notes, and perform other related actions.
-Each staff member is assigned a unique desk ID and number, which are determined by the admin during the setup process.
-Similar to other components, the Desk App communicates with other parts of the system via WebSocket SignalR.

-Technical Details:
+Designed for staff to manage the queue efficiently, featuring functionalities like ticket management and real-time updates via WebSocket SignalR.

+Technologies Used:
-ASP.NET MVC: Utilized to build the Desk App.
+ASP.NET MVC: Desk App development.
-WebSocket SignalR: Used for real-time communication with other components.
+WebSocket SignalR: Ensures seamless system-wide communication.
 5. ASP.NET MVC Admin Portal
-The Admin Portal provides administrators with a centralized interface to manage the entire system.
-Administrators can configure settings, define services, manage ticket pools, and perform other administrative tasks.
-This portal ensures easy administration and customization of the system.

-Technical Details:
+A central hub for system administration, offering tools for system configuration, service management, and access to the dynamic Kiosk UI Designer Tool.

+Technologies Used:
-ASP.NET MVC: Utilized to build the Admin Portal.
+ASP.NET MVC: Powers the Admin Portal.
-Setup
+Setup Instructions:
-To set up the Queue Management System, follow these steps:

-Clone this repository to your local machine.
+Clone this repository to your local environment.
-Set up and configure each component according to the provided documentation.
+Follow the setup and configuration guidelines for each component as detailed in their respective documentation.
-Ensure that all dependencies are installed and configured properly.
+Ensure all dependencies are properly installed and configured.
-Run each application locally or deploy them to your desired environment.
+Launch each application locally or deploy according to your operational needs.
-Verify the functionality of the system by interacting with the various applications.
+Test the system's functionality by interacting with the various components to ensure everything is running smoothly.